 After puberty, bone growth ends but bone density increases until roughly age 30.
+1 Food and Nutrition Board, Institute of Medicine.
+Dietary Reference Intakes for Calcium, Phosphorus, Magnesium, Vitamin D, and Fluoride.
+Washington, DC.
+National Academy Press; 1997.
 Absorption and retention of calcium decreases while calcium losses increase, leaving a requirement that is estimated to be 1000 mg/day.
+2 National Institutes of Health, Consensus Development Conference Statement, June 6-8, 1994.

 The drainage of calcium from bone occurs in all humans at a steady pace, but women are clearly more at risk for losses.
 Variability in calcium loss is best seen in pregnancy when calcium is taken from the mother’s stores for deposition in the fetus.
 Also, lactation creates an ongoing need for further calcium supplementation in women.